 She was nominated as the Finalist in the Women Influencer of the Year 2019 at the Vibrant Events Annual Awards Function.

-Shalini Ashika Kumar is the Founder & Executive Secretary of Australian Indo Fijian Association of Victoria Incorporated aka AIFAV and also the Events Manager for Ashayein Entertainment and Events Pty Ltd. Shalini originally hails from Fiji and at the delicate age of six, she migrated to Wellington, New Zealand.
-She embraced the diverse culture and multiculturalism of the community and interacted in various cultural events.
-In 1995, Shalini migrated to Melbourne, Australia accompanied by her parents as this beautiful country offers a variety of exciting opportunities in the field of education and employment.
-Shalini successfully completed her Victorian Certificate of Education and further went onto study in Business in International Trade.
+Shalini Ashika Kumar is the Founder & Executive Secretary and Events Management Lead for Australian Integrated Fijian Association of Victoria Incorporated aka AIFAV and also the Events Manager for Ashayein Entertainment and Events Pty Ltd. Shalini originally hails from Fiji and at the delicate age of six, she migrated to Wellington, New Zealand.
+In 1995, Shalini migrated to Melbourne and later completed her study in Business in International Trade.
 After working with one of the world’s largest freight forwarder ‘DHL Global Forwarding’, Shalini decided to pursue her career in the Government Sector.
-She has provided her service to the Australian Government in various departments.
+She has provided her service to the Australian Government in various departments such as the Supreme Court of Victoria, Department of Social Services, Department of planning and community development, Department of sustainability and environment, Department of Justice and Public Advocate and the Hume City council.
+She is currently working for the Melbourne City Council.

 Shalini is very passionate towards working with children with special needs as she is a mother herself and has a child who suffers from mild cerebral palsy.
 She understands the frustration and struggles a parent goes through when dealing in such situations.
 Shalini has liaised with several disability organisations throughout her life who has assisted her family.
 Hence, her objective is to assist families through her association who are not aware of these benefits and integration aides available to them.
 Her main intention is to give back to the community and also involve the senior citizens to participate in recreational activities.

 She is the winner of Access and Inclusion Leader of the Year 2019 awarded by the City of Melton.
-She has also been nominated in the Intercultural Engagement Leader of the Year 2019.Shalini has also been the celebrity Judge in Kids Got Talent Season 2 and OZ Channel Back to school Event.
+She has also been nominated in the Intercultural Engagement Leader of the Year 2019.Shalini has also been the celebrity Judge in Kids Got Talent Season 2, OZ Channel Back to school Event and Hawaiian ladies Night.

-Krishnil Kumar is the Youths Ambassador for the AIFAV.
+Krishnil Kumar is the Entertainment Coordinator and Youths Project liaison officer for the AIFAV.

 AIFAV will like to support our youths in achieving their goals and wish Krishnil the very best of luck with accomplishing his dreams and goals in life.